In this tutorial we will create CRUD app but this time with the help of ContextAPi or useContext, useReducer.

 Explanation

-component is designed to allow users to update an existing employee’s information.
+The UpdateEmployee component is designed to allow users to update an existing employee’s information.
 This component effectively leverages React’s hooks for state management and side effects, as well as context for global state management.
 Below is an extensive breakdown of the code and its workings:

 Imports: